 Q: What’s the fastest way to fix a “fat interface”?

-A: Identify distinct client roles, create focused role-specific interfaces, and update implementations to only implement what they need.
-Make the change incrementally to avoid risk.
+A: Identify distinct client roles, create focused role-specific interfaces, and update implementations incrementally so each class or component only implements what it needs.

 Q: How do I prevent ISP regressions in a growing codebase?

-A: Add lint rules and CI checks to detect oversized interfaces and add a review checklist for interface design.
-Combine automation with periodic manual audits.
+A: Add lint rules and CI checks to detect oversized interfaces, maintain a review checklist for interface design, and combine automation with periodic manual audits.

 At Clean Code Guy, we help teams apply principles like ISP to build maintainable, AI-ready codebases.
 Get a free codebase audit to find hidden issues and improve long-term maintainability.